This article was developed in partnership with the Union of Students in Ireland (USI).

 The Fund for Students with Disabilities is there to assist students with disabilities to be able to participate in college and have the access they need.
 The fund can cover things such as:

 - Assistive technology equipment and software (including student training)

 - Non-medical helpers (e.g. personal assistants, notetakers)

 - Deaf supports (sign language interpreters, speedtext)

 Find out more about the Fund for Students with Disabilities and participating colleges.

 Back to Education Allowance

 The Back to Education Allowance gives people who missed out of the opportunity to go to college earlier in life the financial support to go now.
-If you’re over 21 and either unemployed, parenting alone, or you have a disability, and you receive certain payments from the Department of Social Protection, then you could be eligible for the Back to Education Allowance.
+If you’re over 21 and either unemployed, parenting alone, or you have a disability, and you receive certain social welfare payments, you could be eligible for the Back to Education Allowance.
 Find out about the Back to Education Allowance and how to qualify.

 Bursaries for students in Ireland

 Bursaries are similar to student grants, in that they provide financial assistance to support students from certain backgrounds to go to college.